After A Reckless Driving Accident, Seek Help

 The AAA Foundation for Traffic Safety conducted a study in 2008 which found that 78 percent of drivers believed that reckless driving was a serious traffic problem, yet half of them reported exceeding the speed limit by 15 mph in the previous 30 days.
 While many drivers complain about aggressive driving, they fail to realize that their own behavior can be considered reckless.
 By following some simple, yet effective tips, Connecticut drivers can avoid being a reckless driver.
 Some pointers can include (but are not limited to):

 - Focus on the road.
-Distracted drivers cause many automobile accidents.
+Distracted drivers cause many motor vehicle crashes.
 Do not allow yourself to become distracted by cell phones, musical devices, eat, drinking or putting on makeup.

 - Obey speed limits.
 In Connecticut, speeding is one of the leading causes of car wrecks.